 - Community services and facilities for the general population are available on an equal basis to persons with disabilities and are responsive to their needs

 Independent living is only possible when the necessary support services and systems are made available, as well as having the right attitude with staff and management in social services.
-As such, EASPD set up a Standing Committee (SC) on Inclusive Living which aims to find and propose solutions to these challenges.
+As such, EASPD set up a Member Forum on Inclusive Living (MF) which aims to find and propose solutions to these challenges.

-The SC on Inclusive Living's main tasks are:
+The MF on Inclusive Living's main tasks are:

 - To discuss strategic and practical ways to implement the UN CRPD Art.
 19 in EASPD's member organisations

 - To collect and exchange models of good practice in the field of de-institutionalisation and (supported) housing